MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/product-ads.md

 You can manage Bing Shopping settings with either the [Bulk Service](../bulk-service/bulk-service-reference.md) or [Campaign Management Service](../campaign-management-service/campaign-management-service-reference.md).
 You should use the [Bulk Service](../bulk-service/bulk-service-reference.md) if you need to upload or download a high volume of entity settings.
 For example you can update all ad groups for your entire account in a single upload.
 In comparison, with the [Campaign Management Service](../campaign-management-service/campaign-management-service-reference.md) you can only update 100 ad groups per call and those ad groups must be in the same campaign.
 For details see the following sections.

 ## <a name="setup"></a>Setup Bing Merchant Center
-To create a Bing Shopping campaign, follow these steps.
+To set up your own Bing Merchant Center store with a catalog that can be used with Bing Shopping campaigns, follow these steps.

 1. Set up the customer's Bing Merchant Center store.
 In the Bing Ads web application, click **Tools** &gt; **Bing Merchant Center**.
 Click on **Create store** and provide the requested store details.
 For information about setting up your store catalog, see [Create a Bing Merchant Center store](https://help.bingads.microsoft.com/#apex/3/en/51085/1-500) and [How is the feed file organized](https://help.bingads.microsoft.com/#apex/3/en/51084/1).